kubermatic/docs/content/kubermatic/v2.13/advanced/offline_mode/_index.en.md

 +++
-title = "Kubermatic Offline Mode" date = 2018-04-28T12:07:15+02:00
-weight = 7
+title = "Kubermatic Kubernetes Platform (KKP) Offline Mode" date = 2018-04-28T12:07:15+02:00 weight = 7

 +++

-### Kubermatic Offline Mode
+### KKP Offline Mode

 ## Download All Required Images

-To aid in downloading all required images, Kubermatic provides the `image-loader` CLI utility.
+To aid in downloading all required images, KKP provides the `image-loader` CLI utility.
 It can be used like
 this:

 ```bash